Blendify/blender-manual/blender_docs/manual/about/introduction.rst

 Introduction to the Blender Manual
 **********************************

-In this manual aims to be a complete and concise source of information to help you to become familiar with the application.
+This manual aims to be a complete and concise source of information to help you to become familiar with the application.